emmanuelolusola/file-converter/README.md

-﻿# file-converter
+﻿# FILE CONVERTER
-**Overview:**
+## Overview:
-The File Converter project is a web application that allows users to upload CSV, Excel, or spreadsheet files, convert the data to JSON format, generate an API endpoint based on the uploaded file, and display documentation of the uploaded data.
+The File Converter project is a web application that allows users to upload CSV, Excel, or spreadsheet files, convert the data to JSON format, and display documentation of the uploaded data.

-**Features:**
+##Features:

 1. **File Upload:**
     - Users can select and upload CSV, Excel, or spreadsheet files using the provided file input field.